LiteLLM: A Proxy to Unify Model Providers

 master_key: os.environ/LITELLM_MASTER_KEY

-The rest of the surface — per-key budgets, Redis caching with TTL, tagging by environment, Langfuse or Helicone integration, Prometheus metrics — is described in the same file with analogous blocks and applied without touching application code.
+database_url: os.environ/DATABASE_URLmodel_list maps logical names to provider configurations. router_settings declares routing policy and fallbacks. general_settings sets the master key, points at Postgres for persisting budgets and usage, and optionally wires Redis for semantic cache.
+The rest of the surface — per-key budgets, caching with TTL, Langfuse or Helicone integration, Prometheus metrics — is described in the same file without touching application code.

 What Not to Expect

-LiteLLM translates between different APIs, and the translation is not always perfect.
-The most provider-specific features — structured output with complex schemas, OpenAI function calling versus Anthropic tool use, the reasoning modes of certain models — sometimes do not map 1:1.
-It is worth reading the changelog before trusting a critical flow to a non-trivial translation.
-Added latency is small but not zero, and for high-volume embedding workloads it can be more noticeable than expected.
-The proxy itself is yet another piece to maintain, with its own database, upgrades and metrics.
-And if real usage is a single provider with no plan to change, the complexity does not pay for itself: a local abstraction layer in the backend is enough.
+LiteLLM translates between different APIs, and translation is not always perfect.
+Provider-specific features — structured output with complex schemas, OpenAI function calling vs Anthropic tool use, reasoning modes — sometimes do not map 1:1.
+Added latency is small but not zero, and can be more noticeable than expected for high-volume embedding workloads.
+The proxy itself is another piece to maintain.
+And if real usage is a single provider with no plan to change, the complexity does not pay: a local abstraction layer in the backend is enough.

 A Pattern That Works

-The deployment I have seen stabilise in several teams is always similar.
-Two replicas of the proxy behind an internal service, a shared Postgres for keys and usage, a Redis for semantic cache, virtual keys per team or service with a monthly budget, fallbacks declared for the two or three critical models, a Prometheus scrape with model, tenant and route labels, and alerts on per-provider error rate.
+The deployment that stabilises in teams with serious use is always similar: two proxy replicas behind an internal service, shared Postgres for keys and usage, Redis for semantic cache, virtual keys per team or service with monthly budget, fallbacks declared for the critical models, Prometheus scrape with model, tenant, and route labels, and alerts on per-provider error rate.
 Applications see a single OpenAI-compatible endpoint and send their virtual key in a header; everything else happens inside the proxy.

 Conclusion

-An LLM proxy is not a revolutionary idea, it is the same indirection layer already placed between applications and databases, between applications and queues, between applications and identity.
-It earns its place for the same reasons: it isolates decisions that change often, it concentrates governance and observability, and it lets the application ignore the details of the provider.
-LiteLLM is today the most complete open-source implementation, stable enough for production and flexible enough to absorb the changes that will keep arriving in the model stack over the next quarters.
-With a single provider and no foreseeable second one, the component is dispensable.
+An LLM proxy is not a revolutionary idea — it is the same indirection layer already placed between applications and databases, queues, and identity.
+It earns its place for the same reasons: isolates frequently-changing decisions, concentrates governance and observability, and lets the application ignore provider details.
+LiteLLM is the most complete open-source implementation, stable enough for production and flexible enough to absorb the changes that will keep arriving in the model stack.
+With a single provider and no foreseeable second, the component is dispensable.
 From the second model onwards, giving up on hand-written adapters and delegating to a proxy stops being a matter of taste and becomes basic hygiene.